Skip to main content

 8. Future Outlook and Recommendations for Readers

-1. Understanding "Tokyo vs New York" Through Current Figures
+1. Understanding "Tokyo vs New York" through Current Figures

-In Deutsche Bank's 2025 survey, Tokyo's average post-tax monthly salary was $2,592 (approximately 370,000 yen), ranking 38th, while New York's was $5,128 (approximately 740,000 yen), ranking 7th, with the monetary gap expanding to about 2.0 times.kumin.news
+According to Deutsche Bank's 2025 survey, Tokyo's average post-tax monthly salary is $2,592 (approximately 370,000 yen), ranking 38th, while New York's is $5,128 (approximately 740,000 yen), ranking 7th, with the gap widening to about 2.0 times.kumin.news

-2. The Wage Gap That Opened Since 2012
+2. The Widening Wage Gap Since 2012

 3. Breaking Down the Complex Factors: Yen Depreciation, Prices, and Real Wages